DirtySenpai/Cheat-Loader-CSGO/README.md

 4. For making an external cheat to work with the menu, create a new form and code it in VB.NET.

 5. If you do not want an external cheat, remove the label and adjust the other labels on Form3.vb under the groupbox named cheats.

+6. To change where the cheat downloads from goto Form5.vb and edit the link on line 77.

 **Congrats you can now sell your paste!**